 Social fundraising, or the practice of utilizing online platforms to gather donations, has become a significant tool for charities and NPOs worldwide.
 During a crisis like the COVID pandemic, it becomes all the more crucial.

-Avez-vous vu cela : What Are the Best Practices for Ensuring Ethical AI Development in the UK?
+Avez-vous vu cela : What Are the Innovative Approaches for UK Tech Companies in Recruiting Top Software Developers?

 In the face of strict lockdowns and social distancing rules, traditional in-person fundraising events have become impractical if not impossible.
 Moreover, economic instability has left people less able to donate large sums of money.
 However, the power of social fundraising lies in its ability to tap into a broader range of donors by making it easy for even those with limited resources to contribute.